 Types of Running Shoes

-Motion control shoes are designed for people who overpronate.
-They are heavier and have a rigid arch support to help decrease movement of the foot.
+Motion-control shoes – are designed for people who overpronate.
+They are heavier and have rigid arch support to help decrease the movement of the foot.

-Cushioned running shoes are designed for the runner with a neutral foot.
+Cushioned Shoes – cushioned running shoes are designed for the runner with a neutral foot.
 This means they do not excessively pronate or supinate.
 These shoes provide a mix of arch support and cushioning.

-Stability running shoes are designed for people who oversupinate, as they provide the extra cushioning and shock absorbing that this particularly rigid foot requires.
+Stability shoes – are designed for people who oversupinate, as they provide the extra cushioning and shock absorbing that this particularly rigid foot requires.

 Similarly, some manufacturers produce wider shoes than others and so if you know you have a wide foot, make sure you have enough room.
 Try lots of different brands and choose the best fit.
 Often, when you have found the right shoe for you, you will stick with this brand in the future!